Is Vyvanse addictive?

 Most doctors recommend stopping lisdexamfetamine by tapering the dosages.
 This means slowly cutting back on the amount taken until the medication is completely discontinued.

 People who suddenly stop taking Vyvanse after taking it for several weeks or more will likely experience withdrawal symptoms.
 Examples of these symptoms include:

 As a result, a doctor will usually recommend slowly tapering off the dosages of Vyvanse instead of just stopping suddenly.
 This reduces the risks of withdrawal symptoms.

 While withdrawal from Vyvanse is not usually as severe as withdrawal from some other amphetamine forms, such as methamphetamine, some people may experience cravings so strong they find they need to seek treatment at a hospital.

-A person should seek professional treatment if they suffer from addictions to more than one substance, such as alcohol and Vyvanse or methamphetamine and Vyvanse.
+You should seek professional treatment if you suffer from addictions to more than one substance, such as alcohol and Vyvanse or methamphetamine and Vyvanse.
 The withdrawal period for multiple addictions may be more complicated and require medical support.4